thepirat000/Audit.NET/README.md

 Generate [audit logs](https://en.wikipedia.org/wiki/Audit_trail) with evidence for reconstruction and examination of activities that have affected specific operations or procedures.

 With Audit.NET you can generate tracking information about operations being executed.
-It gathers environmental information such as the caller user id, machine name, method name, exceptions, including execution time and exposing an extensible mechanism to enrich the logs and handle the audit output.
+It gathers environmental information such as the caller user ID, machine name, method name, and exceptions, including execution time and exposing an extensible mechanism to enrich the logs and handle the audit output.

 [**Output extensions**](#storage-providers) are provided to log to [JSON Files](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/Providers/FileDataProvider.cs), [Event Log](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/Providers/EventLogDataProvider.cs), [SQL](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET.SqlServer/README.md),